Wednesday, September 10, 2025

 Parker & Unwin, master plan of Letchworth, the first-ever Garden City

-It was a credo for Arts and Crafts architects that a pristine site could yield important design-cues, enabling a house to fuse more fully with its setting.
-This was a precept Savage undoubtedly knew about, and one his particular situation of designing a dwelling for personal use amid unspoiled nature allowed him to fully implement.
-In the creative act of designing a bungalow for himself and wife Alys, he was blessed to have a picturesque setting with a defining ridge surrounded by old oaks.
+It was a credo of Arts and Crafts architects that a pristine site could give important design-cues, enabling an edifice to fuse more fully with its natural setting.
+This was a precept Savage undoubtedly knew of, and one his particular situation (designing a dwelling for personal use amid unspoiled nature) allowed him to implement.
+In the creative act of designing a bungalow, he was blessed to have a picturesque setting and a defining ridge surrounded by old oaks.
 Parker goes on to suggest how to turn the unique qualities of the setting to full account: "In fact, to produce a good plan, one should go to the site without any preconceived conventions, but with a quite open mind, prepared to think out each fresh problem on the spot from the beginning, and to receive all the suggestions the site can offer.
 I hope you will pardon me if I seem to insist unduly on the importance of so elementary a principle as that of building to suit each site."
-Building to suit the specifics of the site was just what Savage had in mind for his new bungalow, with the overall aim of raising a building that fitted the physical circumstances as a hand does a glove.
+Building to suit the specifics of the site was just what Savage had in mind for his new bungalow, with the overall aim of raising a building to fit the surroundings as a hand does a glove.

 Picturesque English cottage in Selworthy, Summerset, photo circa 1888

 Parker's article in The Craftsman continues: "the designer must go on to the site and let it dictate to him what shall be the interior arrangement of the house, and largely what shall be its exterior treatment.
 The site must suggest the interior arrangement because the contours and falls of the land must have their influence on the design, or the house can never be one which will look as if it had come there naturally, and were a pleasant part of its surroundings...".
-Parker's objective here was the forging of a bond between house and setting, so they became so indissolubly linked that they appeared to have been made for one another.
-The same naturalistic approach to siting was taken in the layout of traditional English villages, or even for individual cottages (see photo above, noting how the cottage steps down the land).
-The technique involves fitting a house artfully onto its site, chiefly by close observation of its natural features.
-Given that the Savage bungalow appears remarkably comfortably placed in its natural setting, it's most likely that this was the approach that was taken.
-Letting the site signal the design of a house wasn't as easily done back in town, where development tended to occur on the narrow, more uniform lots that were rapidly becoming the industry norm.
-The process of 'tract development' was driven by consolidation of the building industry in the hands of contractor-developers who preferred to standardize lot-widths, even if that meant blunter proximity to the adjacent houses (smaller lot sizes allowed the optimization of real estate yields).
-This whole process tends to result in a sameness of design for neighbouring houses.
+Parker's objective here was to forge a bond between house and setting that would so indissolubly link them that they appeared to have been made for each other.
+The same naturalistic approach to siting buildings was taken in the layout of traditional English villages, or even individual cottages (see photo above, noting how the cottage steps down the land).
+The technique involves fitting a house artfully onto the site, chiefly by close observation of its particulars.
+Given that the Savage bungalow appears remarkably comfortable in its natural setting, it's most likely that this approach was taken.
+Letting the site signal the design for a house wasn't as easily done back in town, because development tended to occur on narrow, more uniform lots that were rapidly becoming the industry norm.
+This process of 'tract development' was driven by consolidation of the building industry by contractor-developers who preferred standardized lot-widths, even if it entailed blunt proximity to adjacent houses (smaller lot sizes enabled them to optimize real estate yields).
+This entire process tends to result in sameness of design for neighbouring houses.

-Vancouver, 1942: five of six new builds share identical features in their facades
+Vancouver, 1942: five of six new-builds have identical features in their facades

-Many decades prior to Parker and Unwin's extolling the advantages of naturalistic siting of houses, Uvedale Price, in his masterly Essays On The Picturesque (1842) commented on the opportunity given an architect, building in open countryside, to strengthen connections between the building and its surroundings by uniting the structure with "the general character of the scenery" and "with the particular spot and the objects immediately around it".
-Price felt that a building designed expressly for the countryside had unique potential to "do what has so seldom been done" by any architect: "accommodate his building to the scenery, not make that give way to his building".
+Many decades prior to Parker and Unwin's extolling the advantages of such naturalistic siting, Uvedale Price, in his masterly Essays On The Picturesque (1842) commented on the opportunity given architects, when building in open countryside, to strengthen the connection between the house and its surroundings by uniting the structure with "the general character of the scenery" and "with the particular spot and the objects immediately around it".
+Price felt that a building designed expressly for the countryside had unique potential to "do what has so seldom been done" by an architect: "accommodate his building to the scenery, not make that give way to his building".
 Achieving this outcome would require "an architect with a painter's eye, to have the planning of the whole".
 Should this condition be met, however, "many are the advantages, both with respect to the outside and to the inside, that might result from such a method...it is scarcely possible that a building formed on such a plan, should not be an ornament to the landscape, from whatever point it might be viewed".
-He contrasted the opportunity of building in the midst of scenery with the houses that were being put up in cities, standing pretty much on top of each another, so that they lacked any opportunity to acknowledge their immediate surroundings.
-In this sense, the urban approach to building contradicts the potential charm of houses by impeding the relationship they could develop with their surroundings, should sufficient context be allowed to remain.
-The modern process of gridding landscapes to maximize yields tends to transform natural contours and vegetation into unwelcome encumbrances - things that are best removed in order to ready land for development.
-An extreme example of this subdivision-style layout, on lots of severely truncated width, appears in the next photo, of a restored section of Vancouver's old West End.
+He contrasted the opportunity of building amid scenery with the houses being put up in cities standing pretty much on top of each other, so lacking any opportunity to acknowledge their pre-existing surroundings.
+In this sense, the urban approach to buildings contradicts the potential charm of houses by impeding the relationship they might develop with the surroundings, should the context be allowed to remain.
+The modern process of gridding landscapes for maximum real estate yields tends to transform natural contours and vegetation into unwelcome encumbrances - things that are best removed in order to get land ready for development.
+An extreme example of this subdivision-style layout, on lots of severely truncated width, appears in the next photo, which depicts a restored section of Vancouver's old West End.

-No room left over for residual scenery in Vancouver
+No room left for residual scenery in Vancouver

-Subdivision plan, circa 1912, Quadra-Cloverdale: note uniformity of the lots
+Subdivision plan, circa 1912, Quadra-Cloverdale: note the lot-uniformity

-Bedrooms to the north (right) public rooms to the south (left): site-specific plans
+Bedrooms to the north (right) public rooms to the south: site-specific plans

-Well before the process of construction would have begun, Savage would have been out on site, compass in hand, sketching prospective layouts and verifying potential placements and exposures.
-Looking around in full sympathy with the stunning immediate and distant scenery, he would have considered how to minimize the damage from construction while maximizing the access to view corridors from inside the bungalow.
+Well before the process of construction began, Savage would have been out on site, compass in hand, sketching prospective layouts and verifying potential placements and exposures.
+Looking around in full sympathy with the stunning immediate and distant scenery, he would have considered how to minimize the damage from construction while maximizing the access to view corridors from inside.
 What a great problem for an Arts and Crafts architect to have!
 Parker and Unwin also declare: "...no sacrifice is too great which is necessary to enable us to bring plenty of sunshine into all the main living rooms."
-This statement, expressing a typically English sentiment, had become an obsession once it became possible to fabricate larger areas of glass (given a rainy winter climate).
-But this was also a universal sentiment among those living far enough from the equator to feel the ongoing need to be exposed to sunlight.
+This statement, expressing a typically English sentiment, became an obsession once it was possible to fabricate larger areas of glass (given the rainy winter climate of England).
+But it was also a universal sentiment among those living far enough from the equator to feel the ongoing need for exposure to sunlight.
 Savage was also in the enviable position of building on an upland site, on a ridge bathed in sunshine, with abundant views.
 Parker and Unwin further elaborate on access to light and views: "But we do not today so much build shelters for people who live out of doors, as dwellings whence they may occasionally go forth.
 A primary consideration then must be, to so place the house as to afford its occupants the greatest possible enjoyment of such beauty of adjacent country or grandeur of distant view as the site can command.
 While doing this, however, we must place and design the house in such a way that it shall not stand out as a disturbing excrescence, but shall look at home in its site, in harmony with its surroundings."
-Or, as Price put it incisively decades earlier, so the house would appear as "an ornament to the landscape".
+Or, as Price put it incisively decades before, so the house would appear as "an ornament to the landscape".

 Designed by an architect with a painter's eye, as an ornament to the landscape

-Savage's half-acre gets more light than many another due to its substantial elevation (a fact of geography that modifies sun angles, allowing light to reach further into the rooms - especially in a house running south to north that also is not very deep).
-Also, the site comes with ample views to distant large-scale scenery (the 'grandeur of distant views') such as the Olympic mountains across the straits of Juan de Fuca, or closer by, glimpses of Portage Inlet, an inland waterway that's part of what's now known as the Salish Sea - atmospheric features that could be taken in at a glance from the principal windows of the bungalow.
-And recall that when Savage first built, there were no other buildings standing anywhere nearby, so nothing impeded him from exploring those views.
+Savage's half-acre holding gets more light than many another due to its substantial elevation (a fact of geography that modifies sun angles, allowing light to reach further into rooms - especially in a house running south to north that is at the same time not very deep).
+Also, the site comes with ample views to distant large-scale scenery ('grandeur of distant views') such as the Olympic mountains across the straits of Juan de Fuca, or closer by, glimpses of Portage Inlet, an inland waterway that's part of what's now called the Salish Sea - atmospheric features that could be taken in at a glance from the principal windows of the bungalow.
+And recall that when Savage built in 1913, there were no other buildings standing anywhere nearby, so nothing impeded his exploration of those views.
 Parker and Unwin continue: "This consideration of the house as a detail in a larger picture will bring us to a determination of its general form, its treatment and its colouring.
 Some positions demand a lofty building, while others seem to suggest that it be kept as low as possible.
 And in the country, certainly, the low house is more successful, more in harmony with the scenery."

 Savage wanted his bungalow to connect intimately with the natural setting

-Same windows, from outside, showing lively movement of the wall planes
+Same windows, from outside, showing lively movement of wall planes

-Savage took advantage of the natural aspects of an exceptionally well-endowed site.
+Savage took full advantage of the natural aspects of his exceptionally well-endowed site.
 Rising elevation from the road and the building's placement along the ridge resulted in a structure with long walls facing east and west, which optimized the light reaching into rooms.
-As noted above, he was free to place windows wherever they were advantageous, so he must have been intrigued by how this wall-porosity would shape the experience inside.
+As noted above, he was free to place windows wherever they were advantageous, so he must have been intrigued by how this wall-porosity would shape the experience from inside.
 Using windows, as singletons or clustered in banks, to admit light to the interior while capturing views to scenery kept the inhabitants directly connected to their immediate surroundings.
 Savage evidently shared Parker and Unwin's perspective on natural light, but he didn't have to make sacrifices in order to bring it into the building.
-As a result, there are many different shapes, sizes, and treatments of windows in the Savage bungalow - some thirty-two windows in all (by my count), many of them substantial, in a house whose footprint of under 1600 square feet!
-A number of these windows are hinged casements, but more are generous double-hung sash windows (five feet high, on plan) which open and close easily due to the counterweights hidden behind their elegantly trimmed frames.
-Both panes of glass thus open, so residents are able to explore the "stack effect", which optimizes cool air circulation on hotter days (especially if the attic door is open as well, giving hot air a whole other building level to rush into).
-Cumulatively, the windows are generously distributed (except for the north face, where their presence is limited to two small panes of glass, one of which is just an end window in the attic) and work to provide their intended effects.
+As a result, there are many different shapes, sizes, and treatments of windows in the Savage bungalow - some thirty-two windows in all (by my count), many substantial, in a house whose footprint is less than 1600 square feet.
+A number of these windows are hinged casements, but even more of them are generous double-hung sash windows (five feet high, on plan) which open and close easily due to the counterweights hidden within their elegantly trimmed frames.
+Both panes of glass thus open, so residents are able to explore the 'stack effect' that optimizes cool air circulation on hotter days (especially if the attic door is open as well, giving hot air another building level to rush to).
+Cumulatively, the windows are generously distributed (except for the north face, where their presence is limited to two small panes of glass, one of which is serves as an end window in the attic) and work to provide the intended effects.

 Small picture window in the conservatory looking out to the rear garden